 Since that time, the theatre fell upon hard times and was abandoned.
 Walls that once rung with laughter and music echoed with silence.
 The Champion for Children Foundation, determined to serve children and families in the local community, saw great potential within those walls.
 In 2011, the Foundation began working tirelessly on the project to restore it for future generations.
 After three years of renovations, the Circle Theatre opened to offer various art-related activities and programs for children as well as serving as an elegant venue rental for the community.

-In 2017, the Circle Theatre is restructuring to focus on bringing beneficial prevention programs and enhanced services to local families.
-Mission-focused programs will provide community trainings, support groups, educational events, and family resources.
+In 2017, the Circle Theatre restructured to focus on bringing beneficial prevention programs and enhanced services to local families.
+Mission-focused programs provide community trainings, support groups, educational events, and family resources.
 Also be on the lookout for local artist series, community concerts, and children’s theatrical performances.

 The Circle Theatre remains available as an elegant weekend venue rental.
-If you are looking for a beautiful atmosphere to hold your next special event, please contact the Champion for Children Foundation main office #(863) 382-2905 for availability and details.
+If you are looking for a beautiful atmosphere to hold your next business, fundraising or special event, please contact the Champion for Children Foundation main office #(863) 382-2905 for availability and details.

 202 Circle Park Dr. Sebring, FL 33870